Why are suicide rates increasing so much in the U.S.?

 That may be in part because it’s so difficult to get mental health care, said Dr. Jack Rozel, medical director of the Allegheny crisis services facility in Pittsburgh and president-elect of the American Association for Emergency Psychiatry.

 “I run a major crisis center.
 We have 150 staff.
-We provide well over 150,000 services every year,” Rozel, a psychiatry professor at the University of Pittsburgh Medical Center, said.
+We provide almost 150,000 services every year,” Rozel, also a psychiatry professor at the University of Pittsburgh Medical Center, said.

 Yet even his team sometimes has problems finding help for people.